All Episodes

 Or do we listen to our constituents?

-A lot of the senators, you know, only one third of them is up for election every two years.
+A lot of the senators, you know, only one-third of them is up for election every two years.

-So the House is is uh what's what's best?
+So the House is what's best?

 Is it no bill if it's a bad bill, or do we go to conference and try to make chicken salad out of this?